6 Life Changing Leadership LessonsJun 28, 2020

 What ‘catching a fish for a man’ looks like in literacy leadership is doing all the planning for your peers, completing all the printing, sourcing all the mentor texts yourself or evaluating all the student data alone.

-What ‘teaching them to fish’ looks like is taking the time to support your peers through a gradual release of responsibility so they can independently plan, source mentor texts and evaluate their own practice.
+What ‘teaching them to fish’ looks like is taking the time to support your peers through a gradual release of responsibility so they can independently plan, source mentor texts and evaluate their own practice without you.

 Remember: When leading a peer or a team, your job is to make yourself redundant.